 We have taken strong steps to ensure the retention of our executive officers, including Messrs.
-Lutnick, Gosin, and Rispoli, our Executive Chairman, Chief Executive Officer, and Chief Financial Officer, respectively.
-The retention bonus agreement entered into with Mr. Lutnick on December 28, 2021, the employment agreement entered into with Mr. Gosin on February 10, 2023, and the employment agreement entered into with Mr. Rispoli on September 29, 2022, each provide strong incentives for our key executive officers to continue providing their services to the Company.
-Mr. Lutnick's investment of the first tranche of his bonus in our Class A Common Stock, and the high proportion of equity-based compensation in Messrs.
-Gosin and Rispoli's respective employment agreements, further align their interests with those of our stockholders.
+Gosin and Rispoli, our Chief Executive Officer and Chief Financial Officer, respectively.
+The employment agreement entered into with Mr. Gosin on February 10, 2023 and the employment agreement entered into with Mr. Rispoli on September 29, 2022, each provide strong incentives for our key executive officers to continue providing their services to the Company.
+The high proportion of equity-based compensation in Messrs.
+Gosin and Rispoli's respective employment agreements further align their interests with those of our stockholders.
+In February 2025, Mr. Merkel also entered into a change of control agreement to facilitate continuous service during any change in control.

-Environmental, Social and Governance/Sustainability Information.

-We believe that our ESG policies and practices will create sustainable long-term value for Newmark, our stockholders and other stakeholders, our clients and our employees while also helping us mitigate risks, reduce costs, protect brand value, and identify market opportunities.
-As Newmark continues to expand globally, we expect that our ESG initiatives will add value to our clients and positively impact the communities in which our clients and we operate.
+Corporate Responsibility, Environmental, Social and Governance and Sustainability.
+We believe our business-focused corporate responsibility and ESG policies and practices support our efforts to be an exemplary corporate citizen, creates sustainable long-term value for Newmark, our stockholders and other stakeholders, our clients and our employees, and helps us mitigate risks, reduce costs, protect brand value, and capitalize on market opportunities.
+As Newmark continues to expand globally, we expect that our ESG programs will add value and enhance the sustainable business solutions for our clients and positively impact the communities in which our clients and we operate.

-In November 2020, we established a Board-level ESG Committee to provide oversight with respect to our ESG policies and practices.
-The ESG Committee charter may be found on our website at www.nmrk.com/esg/governance under the heading "ESG Governance."
+Our Board-level ESG Committee provides oversight with respect to our ESG policies and practices.
+The ESG Committee charter may be found on our website at www.nmrk.com/esg/governance under the heading "Environmental, Social and Governance Committee Charter."
 With the Board's and the ESG Committee's oversight, we are embedding social and human capital, employment, environmental, sustainability, charitable and corporate governance policies and practices into our corporate strategy, compensation, disclosure, and goals to maintain and advance long-term value for our investors.

-Newmark supports sustainable business practices and is focused on taking the steps necessary to establish a sustainability program both internally and for our clients.
-In 2022, we retained a nationally certified women-owned firm to assist our leadership in this endeavor.
+Newmark supports sustainable business practices and is focused on taking the steps necessary to continue developing our sustainability program internally and further develop the sustainability-related services we offer our clients.
+We retained a nationally certified women-owned firm to assist our leadership in this endeavor.
 We also established an ESG Executive Committee, comprised of key Company executives and other senior leaders, to provide direction for Newmark's ESG and sustainability progress and initiatives.
 Their results include: